visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Source
 ^^^^^^

+The set of points that seed the integral curves that reveal the Limit Cycles.
+In addition to the :ref:`common ICS source` attributes common to all ICS operators, the Limit Cycle operator supports the following attributes:

 Source Type
 """""""""""

 The source type controls how the seeds for curves are created.
 The Limit Cycle operator only supports uniform samples on a line.

-Field
-"""""

-See :ref:`common ICS field` attributes that are common to all ICS operators.

 Integration
 ^^^^^^^^^^^